BhaskarJyotiBorah/linux-git-java-practice/DSA/Dynamic_Programming/Tabulation/dp_Fibonacci/Readme.md

 # BOTTOM-UP (TABULATION) - DYNAMIC PROGRAMMING
 ## What is Tabulation(Bottom up)?
-1. It is a Dynamic programming Technique where we build the solution *startin from the base case(s)*.
+1. It is a Dynamic programming Technique where we build the solution *starting from the base case(s)*.
 2. We have to fill up a DP Table iteratively.
 3. No recursion, no call stack, Everything happens inside a loop.